-Students desiring change from one MSN specialty concentration to another must request the change in writing to the Dean of the School of Nursing.
-The student must inform their current nursing faculty advisor about the request for change and interview with the Program/Concentration Coordinator faculty member responsible for the new concentration.
+Students desiring change from one master's specialty concentration to another must request the change in writing to the Dean of the School of Nursing.
+The student must inform their current nursing faculty advisor about the request for change and possible interview with the Program/Concentration Coordinator faculty member responsible for the new concentration.

-- Advisors are strongly encouraged to counsel students as quickly as possible when a concentration change is requested. - > Students are permitted to change concentrations only if there is space available in the new concentration course of study. - > Students are permitted to change concentrations only if in good standing in original course of study. - > Students may not change clinical concentrations after completion of the first semester. - Students must understand that change in concentration may result in interruption of program progression. - > Students are responsible for meeting all course work in the new concentration; changing concentration may mean courses completed may not be transferable.
+- Advisors are strongly encouraged to counsel students as quickly as possible when a concentration change is requested. - Students are permitted to change concentrations only if there is space available in the new concentration course of study. - > Students are permitted to change concentrations only if in good standing in original course of study. - Students must understand that change in concentration may result in interruption of program progression and/or delay in graduation. - Students are responsible for meeting all course work in the new concentration; changing concentration may mean courses completed may not be transferable.